AndreaPrestia/Felis/README.md

     await host.RunAsync();
 ```
-The example above initialize the **Felis Broker** in a console application, using logging to console.
+The example above initialize the **Felis Broker** in a console application, logging to console.

 The **AddFelisBroker** method takes **certPath**, **certPassword**, **port** as input parameters to use the broker with mTLS authentication.